marcelteun/polyhedron-pieces/README.md

 I cut them by choosing: Extensions &rarr; Export &rarr; Send to Silhouette ...

 The last page usually shows me the result of the faces when they are exported from Orbitit.

+Adjustments can be if needed.
+To scale up or down the pieces, one can update the variable scaling_size.
+It tried to make sure that this also keeps the (relative) position more or less the same, but this is in general unverified.